xTachyon/fiirust2022/homework/readme.md

 Command line options:
 - the name of the subreddit
-- the sort order: hot, new, top
+- the sort order: hot, new, top (default: hot)

 Bonus: print only the new posts every N seconds (keep a list of posts that have already been printed).